Fonta1n3/FullyNoded/Docs/Bitcoin-Core/What-is-a-node.md

 ### The basics

-Your node has all kinds of complex functionality built into it, I will only be explaining what your node is capable of as far as *Fully Noded* is concerned.# What is in a node?

-To understand *FullyNoded* one needs to understand some basics of how Bitcoin Core itself works.
-In the below sections I will try and describe the basics in a concise way to help you understand *FullyNoded* and your own node a bit better and how to use them.

-### The basics

 Your node has all kinds of complex functionality built into it, I will only be explaining what your node is capable of as far as *Fully Noded* is concerned.

-Bitcoin Core includes its very own built in wallet as well as different ways to interact with that wallet. *Fully Noded* does not have any wallet related code in it, it relies completely on your node for all of the wallet functionality.
-Think of *Fully Noded* as a remote control for you node and its wallet.

-#### Back to your node...

 When you install Bitcoin Core you will notice a few different programs that you can use: